rclone/rclone/docs/content/swift.md

 This is a defacto standard (used in the official python-swiftclient amongst others) for storing the modification time for an object.

+### Limitations ###

+The Swift API doesn't return a correct MD5SUM for segmented files (Dynamic or Static Large Objects) so rclone won't check or use the MD5SUM for these.